HomeDev GuideRecipesAPI Reference

 Change the site URL

-Depending on how the site was created (see Deploying content), you might need to update the site definition for the CMS website created in the first steps after deployment.
-If so, log in to the website and go to the CMS admin view > Config > Manage Websites, and change the Site URL to the URL in Azure.
-This will also map a hostname to the correct site in CMS.
-The URL can be found in the Azure portal.
-Select your web app > Overview, the site URL is given in the right column.
+Depending on how you created the site (see Deploying content), you might need to update the site definition for the CMS website after deployment.
+If so, log in to the website and go to the CMS admin view > Config > Manage Websites, then change the Site URL to the URL in Azure.
+This step also maps a host name to the correct site in CMS.
+Find the Azure URL in the Azure portal under your web app > Overview (right column).

 Activate logging